Get Your Clients Started on AdvicePay + Issuing Invoices

 Yes, clients can still make a payment if it's past due!
 For one-time invoices, the client will be billed as normal once they go in and make the payment.
 No new invoice is required.

-For subscription invoices less than 30 days overdue, their payment will be processed immediately once they authorize the subscription, and then it will begin billing as normal the next month on the day you selected.
+For subscription invoices less than 30 days overdue, their payment will be processed immediately for the first billing period once they authorize the subscription.
+Thereafter, it will charge as normal the next month (or frequency selected) on the day you selected.
 No new invoice is required.

-For subscription invoices over 30 days overdue, it will skip the previous month's payment, bill immediately for the current month, then bill again as normal on the next month's due date.
-In this instance, you would need to issue a one-time invoice to make up for the missed month. 🙂
+For subscription invoices over 30 days overdue, it will skip the previous month's payment (or frequency chosen), bill immediately for the current month, and then bill again as normal on the next month's due date.
+In this instance, you would need to issue a one-time invoice if there is no end date on the subscription to make up for the missed month.
+If there is an end date, the subscription will adjust to ensure all billing periods are captured.

 Can I cancel an invoice without the client being notified?

-Yes, if it's still unpaid or it's an inactive subscription!
-If your client has made some action on the invoice (e.g. they've authorized a subscription) then we will send them an email notification letting them know it's been canceled.
+Yes, if it's still unpaid or an inactive subscription.
+If your client has acted on the invoice (e.g., they've authorized a subscription), then we will send them an email notification letting them know it's been canceled.

 Still need help?
 Contact Us Contact Us